Prathyusha-75/Customer_Segmentation/README.md

 the first one uses RFM scoring (assigned RFM score) and K-means clustering;
 the second raw calculated RFM variables and K-means clustering.

-Dataset
+Dataset:

 The dataset includes sample sales data based on retail analytics and contains three years of sales.
-It comes from Kaggle and can be find here.
+It comes from Kaggle and can be find https://www.kaggle.com/datasets/kyanyoga/sample-sales-data.

 Motivation: